grafana/jsonnet-libs/f5-bigip-mixin/README.md

 ## F5 Log Overview

 The F5 log overview dashboard collects F5 [syslog which are forwarded to grafana loki via promtail](https://utcc.utoronto.ca/~cks/space/blog/sysadmin/PromtailRsyslogForwarderSetup).
 The dashboard can be used to monitor server, high availability, and audit logs using a logs volume and the raw logs panel.
-This dashboard includes query labels to filter logs such has job, host, syslog_facility, level and a regex search.
+This dashboard includes query labels to filter logs such as job, host, syslog_facility, level and a regex search.
 The syslog_facility collects [enabled logs](https://my.f5.com/manage/s/article/K35284961) on the F5 system which may include auth, authpriv, daemon, local0 and local6.
 Additional logs can be enabled depending on the users need.

 The logs dashboard can be used to select a syslog_facility which are created when enabling different [log sources](https://clouddocs.f5.com/api/icontrol-soap/Log__Filter__Source.html) in F5.
 Some useful categorizes to enable are: